 “There are basically two types of people.
 People who accomplish things, and people who claim to have accomplished things.
 The first group is less crowded.”Mark Twain

-Join us as we enjoy five days of beautiful riding along five scenic rivers, using six different bicycle trails, coasting through no fewer than 20 small towns, and making use of over 120 miles of paved, car-free bicycle paths on both sides of the Mississippi River in Wisconsin and Minnesota.
+Join us as we enjoy five days of beautiful riding along five scenic rivers, using seven different bicycle trails, coasting through no fewer than 20 small towns, and making use of over 120 miles of mostly paved, car-free bicycle paths on both sides of the Mississippi River in Wisconsin and Minnesota.
 How is that for accomplishment?

 If you ride the main routes each day, you will ride from inn to inn, never having to see the inside of our support vehicle.
 The scenery is vast and varied: open prairies, small streams, limestone bluffs, dark forests, cute small towns, railroad tunnels, and of course the mighty Mississippi River.

 The bicycling is the highlight of this tour.
-This area, called the Driftless Area, was the only part of either Wisconsin or Minnesota to not be covered by the last ice age, which means the region retained the hilly nature the rest of the midwest lost.
+This area, called the Driftless Area, was the only part of either Wisconsin or Minnesota to not be covered by the last ice age, which means the region retained the hilly nature the rest of the Midwest lost.
 However, by riding on trails made from old railroad beds we get all the scenery and little of the hill climbing.
 In fact, 85% of our riding is on car-free, scenic, mostly flat trails with the remainder on country roads.
 We spend the first two days in Wisconsin on a total of six different rail trails riding along the La Crosse, Kickapoo, and Trempeleau rivers.
 We then cross the Mississippi and spend half a day cycling on low-traffic, country roads as we connect to the amazing Root River Trail and the Harmony – Preston Valley Trail in southern Minnesota.

 We also love the small towns we pass through each day and stay in each night.
 Granted, some of the towns are not known for luxury accommodations or fancy meals.
 But La Crosse, Wisconsin is a classic Mississippi River town and Lanesboro, Minnesota, is one of the cutest small towns in America – both filled with Midwest-nice, welcoming locals.
 We are discerning with our lodging choices and experience some of the best that small-town Wisconsin and Minnesota have to offer.